ahandsomeChineseboy/inet/tutorials/queueing/doc/Filter1.rst

 ========

-In this step, packets are produced periodically by an active packet source (ActivePacketSource).
-The packets are consumed by a passive packet sink (PassivePacketSink).
+In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
+The packets are consumed by a passive packet sink (:ned:`PassivePacketSink`).
-Packets are passed through from the source to the sink by a filter (ContentBasedFilter).
+Packets are passed through from the source to the sink by a filter (:ned:`ContentBasedFilter`).
 Every second packet is dropped.

 .. figure:: media/Filter1.png